Alaboudi1/rust_wasm/README.md

 npm install
 ```

-3. Build the Project
+3. Build the Project:
    Once the dependencies are installed, you can compile the Rust code into WebAssembly by running:

 ```
    npm run build
 ```

-4. Run the Development Server
+4. Run the Development Server:
    Start the local development server to run the project in your browser:

 ```
 npm run dev
 ```

-5. Riew the Result
+5. Riew the Result:
    Open your web browser and go to the URL provided by the development server (typically [http://localhost:5173]() or similar).
 Open the browser's console to see the results of the Rust code executed in WebAssembly.

 ### Additional Information